Talk to Someone

 Privacy means that information related to a report of misconduct will be shared with a limited circle of individuals who “need to know” in order to assist in the active review, investigation, resolution of the report, and related issues.
 Information provided to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to facilitate an investigation and/or seek a resolution.

+There are several individuals on campus who are confidential by reasons of their job and the law.
 With few exceptions, the following confidential resources are not mandated to report or disclose information to the university/Title IX office:

 - The Lighthouse Program